Frequently Asked questions

 What Will I Be Doing When I Volunteer?

 The most common volunteer job is delivering meals and friendly greetings to home bound seniors.
 Most typically, this involves picking up meals at a central location and delivering them along a pre-determined route directly to the homes of several seniors in your area.
 Once you’re done, you return the delivery packaging items and get back on your way.
 Other important jobs are Back Up Drivers, maybe you cant commit to a weekly route but are able to help when called, "Bag Ladies" Help pack the morning bags that go out to our Meals on Wheels clients Monday, Wednesday, Friday.
 Janitorial we can always use help keeping our facility ready for our guests.
 Lunch servers and clean up, help serve lunch to our seniors and clean up tables after they have finished (don't worry you wont have to do any dishes).
-Our Thrift Store can always use volunteers to help sort, clean and sell products that contribute to feeding our seniors.
+Dishwashers and Bingo callers are also needed.

 How Often Will I Be Expected to Volunteer?